 Category Archives: Workflows

-I have started trying the beta-version of Papers 3, an update of Papers 2, my favorite citation, bibliography and pdf management app.
-Papers 3 has an entirely new user interface which takes some time to get used to.
-Nevertheless, I … Continue reading
+NB: Since this entry was written, file management in Papers 3 has improved.
+Follow further developments in Papers app on Macademic.
+I have started trying the beta-version of Papers 3, an update of Papers 2, my favorite citation, bibliography and … Continue reading

 There is plenty of serious and humorous advice on how to deal with reviewers’ comments to your manuscripts submitted to peer review journals.
 This post is about two apps: Ulysses and TaskPaper that make this job less tedious and frustrating … Continue reading